Snow Pea 'Beauregarde'

 **NOT TO TASMANIA**

-Depending on your climate, peas can be sown from February - late September.
-Peas germinate in cooler soil and much prefer growing in the cool season.
-While the plant is frost hardy, the flowers and the pods can be damaged by frost.
-Newly germinated peas are well liked by birds and rats - you can cover them with netting for early protection.
+Depending on climate, peas can be sown from February through to late September.
+Peas germinate well in cool soils and thrive during the cooler growing season.
+While the plants themselves are frost hardy, flowers and pods may be damaged by heavy frost.
+Newly germinated seedlings are attractive to birds and rats, so early protection with netting is recommended.

-‘Beauregarde’ Snow Pea is a licensed variety, and every seed you purchase helps support public plant breeding and research at Cornell University, Ithaca, NY.
-Seeds from this variety can’t be reproduced with the intent to sell, nor can the variety be used in breeding projects without an approved license.
+‘Beauregarde’ Snow Pea is a licensed variety, and every seed purchased helps support public plant breeding and research at Cornell University, Ithaca, NY.
+Seeds from this variety may not be reproduced for resale, nor used in breeding projects without an approved licence.

 Certified Demeter Biodynamic and Certified Organic